NSW Work Injury Claim

 Can I claim compensation for workplace bullying-related depression?

-Potentially, yes.
-The key issues are medical diagnosis, work-related causation, and whether the insurer raises a management action defence.
+Potentially.
+The key issues include the medical diagnosis, work-related causation and whether the insurer raises a reasonable management action defence.
+The applicable legal test and transitional rules depend on the circumstances and timing of the claim.

 Do all psychological injuries require a 15% WPI rating?